Data and insights are popping up in the oddest places…like on the playground. Or paying the bar tab. Or calling the front seat on your next road trip.

 Round 2: Jen plays scissors, I switch to scissors.
 It’s a tie.

-Round 3: Jen plays scissors, I switch to paper, so I lose.
+Round 3: Jen plays rock, I switch to paper, so I lose.

 If I had put my learning from the study into my strategy, I might do this:

 Round 1: Jen plays scissors, I play paper.
 She wins.
-I think of the diagram and switch to the clockwise play from Jen’s scissors, which is rock.
+I think of the diagram and switch to the clockwise play from Jen’s paper, which is rock.
 So…

 Round 2: Jen plays scissors again, I switch to rock.
 I win.
 I think there’s a good chance she’ll either switch to the next clockwise play or the play I just did (both are rock)…so…